jones89-dan/fullstack-airbnb-clone/README.md

 # README

-Visit the the productions site https://air-bnb-on-rails.herokuapp.com/ deployed to Heroku.
+Visit the the production site https://air-bnb-on-rails.herokuapp.com/ deployed to Heroku.

 Visit [Altcademy Classroom](https://www.altcademy.com/classroom/) for more instructions.